prathimacode-hub/IoT-Spot/.github/readme_template.md

 ## Output

-Display images/gifs/videos of output/result of your script so that users can visualize it Also add schematics and simulations
-Direct up the links here and add them up in "Images" folder.
+Display images/videos of output/result and simulations of your script so that users can visualize it Direct up the links here and add them up in "Images" folder.